Drug & Alcohol Rehab Dorset & Near Dorset

 Twelve-Step Facilitation Therapy at rehab in Dorset

-Twelve-step facilitation therapy finds a twelve-step program within the local area of the user and actively get them involved.
+Twelve-step facilitation therapy finds a twelve-step program within the local area of the user and actively gets them involved once they leave rehab.
 This is based on the concept of a higher power.

 Other types of therapy available at rehab includes: